 BATMAN: GOTHAM KNIGHT

-Batman: Gotham Knight is produced by Bruce Timm, the man who was largely responsible for the animated Batman revival in the 1990s with the remarkable tv series Batman (1992-4) and then several film spinoffs Batman: Mask of the Phantasm (1993), Batman and Mr Freeze: SubZero (1998), The Batman Superman Movie: Worlds Finest (1998), Batman: Mystery of the Batwoman (2003), Superman/Batman: Public Enemies (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), Batman: Year One (2011), Batman: The Dark Knight Returns Part I (2012), Batman: The Dark Knight Returns Part II (2013), Batman: Assault on Arkham (2014), Son of Batman (2014), Batman vs. Robin (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016) and Batman and Harley Quinn (2017).
+Batman: Gotham Knight is produced by Bruce Timm, the man who was largely responsible for the animated Batman revival in the 1990s with the remarkable tv series Batman (1992-4) and then several film spinoffs Batman: Mask of the Phantasm (1993), Batman and Mr Freeze: SubZero (1998), The Batman Superman Movie: Worlds Finest (1998), Batman: Mystery of the Batwoman (2003), Superman/Batman: Public Enemies (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), Batman: Year One (2011), Batman: The Dark Knight Returns Part I (2012), Batman: The Dark Knight Returns Part II (2013), Batman: Assault on Arkham (2014), Son of Batman (2014), Batman vs. Robin (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016), Batman and Harley Quinn (2017) and Batman: Gotham By Gaslight (2018).
 Timm also oversaw a further tv series, the futuristic Batman Beyond/Batman of the Future (1999-2001), which also spun off one animated film Batman Beyond: Return of the Joker (2000), and was involved in various capacities on several other animated DC superhero tv adaptations including Superman (1996-2000), Justice League (2001-6), Teen Titans (2003-6), Green Lantern: The Animated Series (2011-3) and film spinoffs from most of these.
 (There was also a further original animated series The Batman (2004-8), which has had one film spinoff with The Batman vs. Dracula (2005), although this is without Timm or any of his creative teams involvement).
 On script here is Alan Burnett, a writer/producer on most of Bruce Timms shows, and David S. Goyer who was been behind a number of modern comic-book to screen adaptations including the Blade series, Batman Begins (2005), Ghost Rider (2007) and sequels, as well as comic-book author Brian Azzarello.

 Certainly, effort is made to make Batman: Gotham Knight slightly more than a series of short films loosely related around a common theme.
 There are points of connection woven into several of the episodes, notably concerning the gangland war between The Russian and Sal Maroni and the dirty dealings of property developer Ronald Marshall.
 The character of detective Crispus Allen (a minor comic-book character who appears on screen for the first time ever) turns up in different episodes.
 It is also clear that Batman: Gotham Knight has been intended as a tie-in with the 00s reboot of the Batman cinematic franchise with Christopher Nolans Batman Begins (2005).
 It is after all executive produced by Nolans wife Emma Smith and was released only two weeks before Christopher Nolans second Batman outing The Dark Knight (2008) premiered, as well as features Detective Anna Ramirez, a character that was especially created by Nolan for The Dark Knight.
 Corresponding with Christopher Nolans take on the Batman mythos, Batman: Gotham Knight is set during Batmans early days where we still see him coming to discover himself and where later-to-be Commissioner Gordon is still a lieutenant.